Fearful of Putin, rich flee Russian art market

 It comes as a shock to Moscow's globetrotting elite that Moscow's once-thriving galleries are losing money while in the West, stuck in an economic downturn, sales are healthy.

-Aiden Salakhova of Aiden Gallery says she made about half as much last year compared to sales in 2003, when the launch of the Moscow Biennale of Contemporary Art put the city on the cultural map and galleries mushroomed - many launched as vanity projects by the girlfriends and wives of Russian oligarchs.
+Aidan Salakhova of Aidan Gallery says she made about half as much last year compared to sales in 2003, when the launch of the Moscow Biennale of Contemporary Art put the city on the cultural map and galleries mushroomed - many launched as vanity projects by the girlfriends and wives of Russian oligarchs.

 Salakhova said her total profit last year after expenses was $60,000 - a paltry sum in the billion-dollar sector.
 A successful artist in her own right, she has been financing the gallery out of her earnings.